 - If you don’t have the resources to hire a designer, consider using Canva to create the quote image for free.

-To find out this information, I recommend surveying your client via email (some marketers prefer face-to-face conversations, but I find email to be more efficient since they have more time to think about their answers and you’ve got a written record of the conversation to refer back to).
+From Problem to SolutionCreating a compelling sales case study requires storytelling.
+First, you need to consider how your product helped your client go from point A (revisit the common pain points in your buyer persona) to point B. To find out this information, I recommend surveying your client via email (some marketers prefer face-to-face conversations, but I find email to be more efficient since they have more time to think about their answers and you’ve got a written record of the conversation to refer back to).
 Ask them:

 - What problems were you experiencing prior to working with us?